-Math 580 or 571 or 568 or 507 or permission of instructor
+Math 580 or 568 or 507 or permission of instructor

-Development of mathematics from primitive origins to present form; topics include development of arithmetic, algebra, geometry, trigonometry, and calculus.
+Development of mathematics from primitive origins to present forms.
+Topics include development of arithmetic, algebra, geometry, trigonometry, and calculus.

 This course is an introduction to the History of Mathematics.
 The purpose of this course is to expose the students to the good mathematics of yesteryear.
 Also, an attempt is made to tie the evolution of mathematics to the socio-economic conditions of the times.